Probatio-Diabolica/cjs/readme.md

 ```

-> This project is under active development and currently supports a limited subset of C.
+> This project is under active development and intentionally supports only a subset of C.
+> Features are added selectively, with correctness and semantic clarity taking priority over completeness.